Mistakes, miscommunications, and modifications in production

 From static efficiency to dynamic productivity and innovation analysis

-This evolution in thinking has rested on the concept of production as a black box and examination of what powers it.
+This evolution in thinking originally rested on the concept of production as a black box and examination of what powers it.
 Let’s open this box and see what’s inside.

 Resources as power

-Production consumes resources obtained from upstream providers (who produce them) and produces resources for downstream consumers (who consume them).
+Production for a system of interest consumes resources provided by upstream providers (who produce them) and produces resources for downstream consumers (who consume them).
 Energy is one of the most critical resources - the capacity to do work - since it fuels all actions, from powering a data center, lifting an object, or running a machine.

 Energy comes in various forms - kinetic, potential, thermal, electrical, etc. Power is the rate at which these forces can be applied in accomplishing work or transferring resources.
 Think of it as the speed of doing work.
 It can tell us how effectively resources are being used to accomplish useful work.
 Energy is a stock, while power is a flow.
 If unfamiliar with this terminology, see this post.